 At Belltown Power, we recognise a fundamental part of good project development is early consultation to ensure local communities and stakeholders are given the opportunity to provide feedback and are kept informed of a project’s progress.

-Feedback has now closed but if you have any specific queries not answered by the information on this website please email the team at rivox@belltownpower.com
+If you have any specific queries not answered by the information on this website please email the team at rivox@belltownpower.com

 Belltown Power is committed to providing material benefit to the communities that host them.
 To ensure this happens we will use local supply chain wherever possible.
 There are a wide range of services and suppliers required to build and operate a wind farm including but not limited to